 His discography also includes world-wide recordings with the London Philharmonic Orchestra featuring the music of Khachaturian and Britten.

-He continues to value his life-long goal of exposing as many people as possible to great classical music at all age levels.
-He inaugurated the Yankee Doodle Pops, which is now, after 18 years, the largest single day concert event in Iowa, attended by more than 100,000 people each July.
+He continues to pursue his life-long goal of exposing as many people as possible to great classical music at all age levels.
+He inaugurated the Des Moines Symphony’s Yankee Doodle Pops, which is now, after 25 years, the largest single day concert event in Iowa, attended by more than 100,000 people each July.
 In 2003, he also developed the Symphony Academy, housed in The Temple for Performing Arts in downtown Des Moines.
-The Symphony Academy currently has more than 425 students enrolled in private lessons, chamber music, and three Des Moines Symphony Youth Orchestras.
+The Symphony Academy currently has more than 600 students enrolled in private lessons, chamber music, and four Des Moines Symphony Youth Orchestras.